All Episodes

 The one phone call I didn't have a chance to get, well, I didn't get a chance to get to it before the caller hung up.

-Want to know what I thought of the sex cruise allegations against the Minnesota Vikings.
+Want to know what I thought of the sex cruise allegations against the Minnesota Vikings?

-Makes me want to set sail on a cruise.
+That makes me want to set sail on a cruise.

 Anyway, they're just allegations.

-I'll tell you what, I folks, until something is known, I'm not going to listen to what the press tells me is happening.
+I'll tell you what, folks, until something is known, I'm not going to listen to what the press tells me is happening.

 And even after they tell me what's happening, I'm not going to assume it's right.